-As September draws to a close here are some highlights about Marshfield Story Project:
+Here are more highlights about Marshfield Story Project:

-The workshop will take place from 9:30-3:30 on Tuesday, November 12 in the Hap Hayward History Center at the library.
-Space is limited and you need to pre-register, although the fee is covered by our IMLS grant.
-Contact Tracey Hambleton for more information at 426-3383 or firstname.lastname@example.org
+The workshop will now take place from 9:30-3:30 on Tuesday, December 3rd, in the Hap Hayward History Center at the library.
+Most of the preregistered attendees are still able to participate, but we also have a few open spots.
+If you are interested in registering, contact Tracey Hambleton for more information at 426-3383 or firstname.lastname@example.org.

 Community Memory Days to bring in your old photos of Marshfield and have them scanned for inclusion in Marshfield Historical Society Archives